Learning Center

 25 Aug 2022

-When looking into buying a sofa or an upholstered chair, one topic that must be addressed is the comparison of down vs. foam sofa cushions.
+When looking into buying a new sofa or a new upholstered accent chair, one topic that must be addressed is the comparison of down vs. foam sofa cushions.
 Knowing their differences will help you make your best choice.

 You’ll see that this decision isn’t necessarily centered around higher quality and higher cost material vs. lower quality and lower priced material.
 It’s more about preference since the features of each material are different and the quality can be comparable.